 How to choose the best alligator wallet for men

 Buying a genuine Alligator skin wallet online can be challenging.
-You will want to choose an Alligator leather wallet that is RFID blocking and has a great warranty.
+You will want to choose an Alligator leather wallet that is RFID blocking.
 Here's what you need to know.

-Our Genuine Alligator Skin Wallets Have A 100-Year Warranty And Are RFID Blocking
+Our Genuine Alligator Skin Wallets Are RFID Blocking

 Our Alligator Skin Wallets Are Hand Wrestled, Each Piece Is Hand Selected For Its Texture And Appearance, Is Hand Dyed, And Are Made With Pride In The USA!

 We keep our prices low because you won't find our wallets for sale in any stores, we only sell direct to you!

 How to tell the difference between real alligator leather and fake alligator leather – Often times, telling the difference between genuine alligator and fake alligator is nearly impossible.
 However, here are a few tricks you can use while shopping online for gator skin wallets.

 - Product Description – Most online retailers will not hide the fact that their “alligator” wallets are actually made from cowhide.
 Most retailers like to bury this information deep in the product description.
 The easiest way to discover if the leather is genuine or faux is by reading the product description and specs very carefully.

 - Wilderness Rule of Thumb – Alligators are wild animals, and their patterns will never be perfectly symmetrical.
 If you’re looking at an alligator skin wallet and the pattern and tile sizes are precisely symmetrical, you may be looking at fake alligator leather.
 Real alligators are all different shapes and sizes, and aren’t perfect.
 If you can tell a difference between the tile sizes and patterns, or possibly notice a scar, then chances are that the alligator leather is genuine.